Expungement

 All cases that were dismissed with prejudice or that you were acquitted of on or after July 15, 2020, must be automatically expunged after 30 days, with the exception of traffic cases.
 This means that no action is required for your record to be expunged; it will happen automatically 30 days following dismissal or acquittal.

 With the right guidance, getting your record cleared could make all the difference when it comes time for job interviews or seeking other financial opportunities down the line.
-If you need help, don’t hesitate to contact us Suhre & Associates to schedule a free consultation with a trusted Louisville criminal defense lawyer by calling (502) 371-7000.
+If you need help, don’t hesitate to contact us Suhre & Associates DUI and Criminal Defense Lawyers to schedule a free consultation with a trusted Louisville criminal defense lawyer by calling (502) 371-7000.